|Maida's Chocolate Whopper Cookies |

 - Preheat the oven to 350°F. Line two cookie sheets with regular foil (as opposed to nonstick or parchment).

-- Place the unsweetened chocolate, semisweet chocolate, and butter in the top of a small double boiler over in a bowl set over simmering water.
+- Place the unsweetened chocolate, semisweet chocolate, and butter in the top of a small double boiler or in a bowl set over simmering water.
 Stir until melted and smooth.
 Remove the top of the double boiler and set aside.
 You can also do this step in the microwave.
 I like to melt the butter first, add the chopped chocolate, stir so that the chocolate melts as much as it can from the heat of the butter, then microwave at 50% power stirring ever 30 seconds until melted and smooth.

 - Mix together the flour, baking powder, and salt, and set aside.